 Designing the most innovative models of care in partnership with our stakeholders

 Making significant changes to health care delivery requires the many partnerships we have formed and are forming across B.C.
-For the development of the new St. Paul’s, Providence Health Care is working closely with physicians, researchers and other staff and care providers across Providence, community and patient groups throughout the province, as well as the BC Ministry of Health, Provincial Health Services Authority, Vancouver Coastal Health, Fraser Health, St. Paul’s Foundation and the City of Vancouver.
+Providence Health Care is working closely with physicians, researchers and other staff and care providers across Providence, community and patient groups throughout the province, as well as the BC Ministry of Health, Vancouver Coastal Health, Provincial Health Services Authority, Fraser Health, St. Paul’s Foundation and the City of Vancouver on planning for the new St. Paul’s.

 Ministry of Health

-In April 2015, the BC Ministry of Health confirmed that the province of B.C. would invest $500 million towards rebuilding St. Paul’s Hospital and developing a new innovative health campus on the Station Street site as the first major step towards re-envisioning health care in B.C.
+The BC Ministry of Health has approved the project and is a key partner in rebuilding St. Paul’s Hospital and developing a new innovative health campus on the Station Street site.

 Providence Health Care

 We are Providence Health Care, the faith-based organization that founded and operates St. Paul’s Hospital.
-We have committed to raising approximately $700 million by leveraging our own land assets, as well as through partnerships and donor/philanthropic initiatives via St. Paul’s Foundation, to create a state-of-the-art health campus to serve the entire province with a range of services across the continuum of care, including acute, outpatient and community care.
+We have committed to leveraging our own land assets, as well as through partnerships and donor/philanthropic initiatives via St. Paul’s Foundation, to create a state-of-the-art health campus to serve the entire province with a range of services across the continuum of care, including acute, outpatient and community care.

 Health Authority Partners